LeviRSelf/ether-coinsplit/README.md

 Go there in your browser and the app should load.

-First open the web console in your browser and then click the button which says "Click Me"

-Once mined, the contract address and ABI should show in the console.
-You can then use these to hook up to the contract
+Enter addresses and shares (from 0 to 100) on the left navbar.
+When the donate() method in the contract is run, any payments sent to the contract will be split among these addresses using the proportions specified.

+Click Generate to compile the contract.
+If successful, a message should show in the Results box (lower-right) indicating compilation was successful.

+Once compilation succeeds, you can click Deploy to push the contract to your network (currently only geth nodes running locally are supported.
+Mist support is on the todo list.)

+The 'Send' button does nothing for now.
+Soon it will allow sending to existing contracts.
+For now payments can be sent manually from within a Geth console:

-From within geth, run the following commands to send 2 ether to the contract.
-These will be split among the 2 addresses:
+From within Geth, run the following commands to send 2 ether to the contract.
+These will be split among the addresses you chose.
+You will need to record the ABI and contract address from the corresponding windows in the app:

 ```
 var splitteraddr = 'YOUR_CONTRACT_ADDRESS';